israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Returns the last (greatest) index of an element within the array equal to the specified value, or -1 if none is found.

     `Array.prototype.slice()`
+        Extracts a section of an array and returns a new array.